 The Canon EOS R6 Mark II and the Fujifilm X-H2S are amazing hybrid cameras but use different sensors.
 The Fujifilm uses an APS-C sensor, so it doesn't have as much dynamic range as the Canon's full-frame sensor, which is also better suited to low-light shooting.
 Both cameras suit action photography well, with effective autofocus systems and quick e-shutter burst shooting.
 However, the Fujifilm's sensor has a stacked design that keeps rolling shutter distortion to a minimum.
 Both cameras have fantastic internal video recording capability, but the Fujifilm can record 6.2k video and has internal Apple ProRes support.

 The Canon R6 Mark II has the same dimensions as the Canon EOS R6.
-While it's more portable than most full-frame DSLRs, it's a heavy camera, so it isn't the most convenient option to carry around during long days on the go.
-If you'd prefer a more portable full-frame camera, consider the Canon EOS R8.
+While it's more portable than most full-frame DSLRs, it's still a heavy camera, so it isn't the most convenient option to carry around during long days on the go.
+If you'd prefer a more portable full-frame camera, consider the Canon EOS R8, which uses the same sensor as the R6 II.

 Build quality is great and comparable to the original Canon EOS R6.
-It's made of plastic and magnesium alloy.
+It's made mostly of plastic and magnesium alloy.
 The buttons and dials offer good physical feedback and feel sturdy, as does the screen swivel mechanism.
-It's also weather-sealed for a bit of added peace of mind, with locking hinged doors covering your card slot and battery compartments.
+It's also weather-sealed for a bit of added peace of mind in adverse weather conditions, with locking hinged doors covering your card slot and battery compartments.

 There are a couple of design changes on this model compared to its predecessor.
 For one, there's now a dedicated photo/video mode toggle, and the On/Off switch has been moved and redesigned.
 The 'Lock' function is now between the 'On' and 'Off' settings.
 Canon also redesigned the joystick on the back of the camera; you can see the original R6 controller here and the R6 Mark II here.
 Finally, the hot shoe has been upgraded to what Canon calls a 'multi-function shoe', which includes a 21-pin electronic interface that's supposed to offer more functionality with certain accessories.

 The camera has fantastic ergonomics.
-It feels great in the hand and will be suitable for most hand sizes.
+It feels great in the hand and is suitable for most hand sizes.
 All in all, the controls are well-placed, with all key buttons and dials within easy reach of your fingers.
+You can also customize many of the buttons and dials to suit your preferences.
 The textured grip and thumb rest on the back are both comfortable and sufficiently grippy.
 The shutter button offers slightly more resistance when half-pressing than the original Canon EOS R6, though the difference is subtle.

 The EVF has been upgraded to an increasingly common 3.69 million dot resolution, which is great and a step up from the Canon EOS R6's 2.36 million dots.
 The image looks nice and sharp through the viewfinder, and the rubber eyecup is comfortable.